periodicaidan/dalton-cli/README.md

 $ pip install .
 ```

+If you do not have pip, you can read how to download it [here](https://pip.pypa.io/en/stable/installing/).

 If you wish to edit and play with **Dalton-CLi**'s source code, you can do so by performing those three commands above,
 but setting the `--editable` flag on pip:

 ```bash
 $ pip install --editable .
 ```

+Please note that currently, **Dalton-CLi** only works with Python 3.x

 **Dalton-CLi** requires a Python interpreter run.
 For Macintosh users, you've no need to install anything as
 **Dalton-CLi** will run just fine on the interpreter shipped with every Apple computer.